HorningGit/Rayquaza_Resources/tools/admin/gnu_linux.md

 ## :white_circle: *Process Management*
 <!--Image-->
 In Linux, a **process** is an instance of one (or more) tasks executing on the system.
 One Linux command could contain several processes when ran.
 Processes will use system resources and perpherals as they require.

+Programs are identified by process IDs (PID), if the process is a child process, it can also be identified by it's parent process ID (PPID).

+- **Parent Process** = Processes that create child processes during run-time.
+- **Child Process** = Processes that are created by Parent processes during run-time.

+#### :small_blue_diamond: Process Types

 <!-- Resources & Works Cited -->
 ___